text goes here.

 - Understanding that due to the serious, life-and-death implications of SUD, the most culturally-relevant and resonant engagement messages are “balanced” – referencing not only to risk factors related to chronic stress & trauma, but also to the strengths (protective) related to resilience, healing and recovery.

-- Increase their awareness and understanding of the worldview and specific cultural and communication dynamics of low-income communities of color in Allegheny County facing the highest SUD and other health disparities.
+- Increased their awareness and understanding of the worldview and specific cultural and communication dynamics of low-income communities of color in Allegheny County facing the highest SUD and other health disparities.

-- Identify and classify key differences between oral-based and literate-based cultures.
+- Identified and classified key differences between oral-based and literate-based cultures.

-- Be able to select the most effective communication and outreach strategies to use with vulnerable populations, including low-income BIPOC and LGBTQ+ individuals of color.
+- Were able to select the most effective communication and outreach strategies to use with vulnerable populations, including low-income BIPOC and LGBTQ+ individuals of color.

-- Understand the connection between “what to say” and “how to say it.”
+- Understood the connection between “what to say” and “how to say it.”

-- Defend potential behavioral resistance in role play, active argument/counter-argument exercises with peers, demonstrating efficacy in authentic dialogue with families living in marginalized and vulnerable communities.
+- Defended potential behavioral resistance in role play, active argument/counter argument exercises with peers, demonstrating efficacy in authentic dialogue with families living in marginalized and vulnerable communities.

-- Execute all of the steps required to develop trauma-informed, culturally relevant messages and materials, including how to develop messages that embed references to stress & trauma, resilience and healing/recovery, so that they resonate with families and community leaders who live in at-risk environments.
+- Were equipped to execute all of the steps required to develop trauma-informed, culturally relevant messages and materials, including how to develop messages that embed references to stress and trauma, resilience and healing/recovery, so that they resonate with families and community leaders who live in at-risk environments.

-- Implement the presentation of street-credible, authentic and culturally relevant information in such a way that lifestyle changes are sustainable in the context of busy, economically-challenged and stressed-out lives.
+- Could implement the presentation of street-credible, authentic and culturally relevant information in such a way that lifestyle changes are sustainable in the context of busy, economically-challenged and stressed-out lives.

-- Learn the protective factors that facilitate thriving coping behaviors and “upstream” primary prevention.
+- Learned the protective factors that facilitate thriving coping behaviors and “upstream” primary prevention.

 - Overview of MEE’s culturally-relevant community outreach and mobilization strategies.